rangelier/angular-odata/README.md

 angular-odata
 =============

-This module converts *GET* request parameters to the odata format.
+This module converts *GET* request parameters to the odata format when using $resource.

 How to
 =============